Configuration¶

 Sometimes, when doing research or building a project, you may need to reduce the number of timesteps an environment runs for, swap the physics backend to suit your hardware, or adjust an upstream setting to match your experiment.

 We can do this using the MjxPlaygroundConfig class.
-It extends Envrax's EnvConfig with a single extra field, config_overrides, which flows directly to MuJoCo Playground's underlying ConfigDict — giving you one place to tweak all the environment settings you need!
+It extends Envrax's EnvConfig with an impl selector for the MJX backend and a config_overrides dictionary that flows directly to MuJoCo Playground's underlying ConfigDict — giving you one place to tweak all the environment settings you need!

 In this tutorial, we'll focus on this config object and explore how to adapt it.